siddhantgoel/flask-filealchemy/README.rst

-Flask-FileAlchemy lets you enter your data in YAML formatted plain text files and loads them according to the SQLAlchemy_ models you've defined using `Flask-SQLAlchemy`_.
-This data is then put into whatever data store you're using (in-memory SQLite works best) and is then ready for your app to query however it pleases.
+Flask-FileAlchemy lets you enter your data in YAML formatted plain text files and loads them according to the SQLAlchemy_ models you've defined using `Flask-SQLAlchemy`_ This data is then put into whatever data store you're using (in-memory SQLite works best) and is then ready for your app to query however it pleases.